endofthepain/graft-white-paper/graft-white-paper-0.02/README.md

 This is first draft version released to public.
+The most recent official version is 1.01.
-The next version 1.XX is open to comments and suggestions.
+Version 1.02 is open for comments and changes.